Homunculi all the way down

 wonk

 Research-background notes.
 I want to pin down what it would mean, formally, for a social entity to contain a reduced-rank model of another social entity — possibly even a reduced-rank model of itself.
-This is a literature scan of places where such formalisms already exist, leaning upon LLM lit review, some PDFs I had in a folder and some vibesy dot points I sketched out at the PIBBS x ILIAD residency.
+Here are the formalisms I’m aware of, drawing on LLM lit review, some PDFs I had in a folder, and some vibes-y dot points I sketched out at the PIBBS x ILIAD residency.

 Figure 1